witold-gawlowski/dungeonmaker/Robert_Doig_Report.md

 ## Description

 This project focuses on the level that we had imagined creating.
 At the beginning we had wanted to create a combination of large rooms and connecting hallways.
 However after some thought of the type of level we wanted to create, a different approach was adopted.
 We divided the project into two main chambers.
-Stairways and rooms.
+Stairwells and rooms.
 This allows us to create interesting levels in the theme of Hogwarts from the Harry Potter series.

 ## Technical Design